💬 Discuss

 ~$800/3pp

-Free time / flex: Option A is the safer pick (less drive, more flexibility).
-Option B is the better pick if Ankur is up for a long day with rafting.
+Free time / flex: Option A is the recommended nature-forward default: it gets you into the Bohinj/Vogel side of Triglav without draining energy before Plitvice.
+Option B is the better pick for a long adventure day with rafting.
 Hiša Franko is closed Mondays so even on Option B, lunch is Topli Val.
-If energy is low, do half of Option A: just Vintgar + lake afternoon, skip Bohinj.
+If energy is low, do half of Option A: Vintgar + Bohinj lake time, skip Vogel/Savica.
 Or sub a wine day to Vipava Valley (~1h drive south, 40+ wineries, Movia and Burja are headliners — 4–5h tasting + lunch loop).

 💬 Discuss